timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part F-Manning of Vessels/CHAPTER 85-PILOTS.md

   * (2) notifies the Secretary of that fact.

-* (c) For the Saint Lawrence Seaway, the Secretary may not delegate the authority under this section to an agency except the Saint Lawrence Seaway Development Corporation.
+* (c) For the Saint Lawrence Seaway, the Secretary may not delegate the authority under this section to an agency except the Great Lakes St. Lawrence Seaway Development Corporation.

 * (d) A person violating this section or a regulation prescribed under this section is liable to the United States Government for a civil penalty of not more than $25,000.
 Each day of a continuing violation is a separate violation.
 The vessel also is liable in rem for the penalty.